vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 In the example above `INFO 24853` shows up on each log line.
 The PID is therefore `24853` you will use the PID later in the guide.

-#### Memory Usage
+#### Memory usage

-Look at how much memory your application is using, by using your PID.
+Check how much memory your application is using, by using the PID.

 ```bash
 #On Mac use `vmmap`